b0wter/esp-backend/README.md

 This is an experimental backend service to offer an easy way to remote provide other devices with firmware downloads.

 ## Configuration
 This app currently requires a CouchDb instance to persist all of the device/organization information.
-The connection to the database needs to be set in an `appsettings.json` file:
+The connection to the database needs to be set in either an `appsettings.json` file:
 ```
 {
     "CouchDb": {